HaCa4/pilates/README.md

 # Pilates

-This is one of the website templates, i designed for a pilates studio which has personal training and nutrition services  related with the needs and deseases of their clients.
+This is one of the website templates, i designed for a pilates studio which has personal training and nutrition services  related with the needs and capabilities of their clients.
 Website is builded in a way that users can straightly reach the relevant information about studio's services.

 # Stack